Chicken Coop is Finished

 Chicks Arriving Tomorrow, This is our Brooder Set-up

-Brooder Shed is Ready to Go
+Brooder is Ready to Go

 Here are a few pics of my set-up where the chicks will live for the next 5 to 7 weeks.
 Depending on their growth, the weather, and most importantly, when they are mostly feathered.
 Usually, they are feathered for sure by 8 weeks, but usually, the temperatures in Phoenix allow us to move them from the brooder to coop earlier.
 What kind of chicks?
 Guess you’ll have to wait and see!